-On September 18, 1974, 25-year-old James “Tommy” Stanley suddenly packed up all of his belongings, put them in his car and said a rushed goodbye to his two daughters and the rest of his family.
-He told them that he was going to Florida and that he wouldn’t be returning to Ohio.
-(Athens, Ohio is his hometown, and place he was apparently running from…)
+On September 18, 1974, 25-year-old James “Tommy” Stanley suddenly packed up all of his belongings, put them in his car, and said a rushed goodbye to his two daughters and the rest of his family.
+He told them that he was going to Florida and that he wouldn’t be returning to his home in Ohio.

-He drove away without ever giving them a reason why which left them with a feeling that he was in some sort of trouble that he was afraid to tell them about.
+He drove away without ever giving any of them a reason why, which left them with a feeling that he was in some sort of trouble that he was afraid to tell them about.
 This fear caused them to delay submitting a missing person report until 2007.

 As the car appeared to have been left for nearly 48 hours and there were no signs of foul play, it was towed to a local garage where they discovered that it had a broken radiator hose.
 The car was later assumed by the finance company (probably was still paying for it at the time he went missing) and taken to Winston-Salem, NC.

 His family actually never filed a missing person report on him at the time, being fearful for his safety.
 The way he took off gave them a reason to speculate that he was on the run from something or someone.

 His social security number hasn’t been used since 1974.